CHARLES HENDRY

 Charles Hendry was born in May 1959.
 He was educated at Rugby School and at the University of Edinburgh, taking an Honours degree in Business Studies.
 Mr. Hendry was elected to Parliament as the Member for Wealden in June 2001 having been selected as Prospective Parliamentary Candidate for Wealden in March 2000, following the decision of The Rt.
 Hon.
 Sir Geoffrey Johnson Smith, to retire.

 Sir Geoffrey heard a number of complaints about Wealden District Council but failed to investigate either one.
 Sir Geoffrey failed to intervene when the Sanctuary at Bushy Wood was bulldozed.
 He also did nothing to urge this council to prevent Anne Harris's home being torn down around her, for which Wealden were found guilty of maladministration.
 Later when Anne was again under attack from Wealden's enforcement officers, again the local MP did nothing.
 Not a particularly good record - we think you'll agree.
 Mr Phillips argued before the Crown Court, that a road was actually a linear pile of rubble.
-Needless to say the Court showed him the door.
+Needless to say the Court showed David Phillips the door.

 Before entering Parliament, Charles Hendry worked as a Public Relations and Government Relations Adviser to the international communications groups, Burson-Marsteller and Ogilvy and Mather Public Relations.
 He has been a Trustee/Vice President of the homeless charity, The Big Issue Foundation since 1995.
 He is Treasurer of the Party's Charter for Britain Campaign, highlighting the dangers of the government's constitutional changes.